GeneralA6/menu-handler/README.md

 #### afterOpen

-triggered after the specific menu opened
+triggered after the specific menu finished transition and is opened

 type: `function`
 arguments: